mato-a/design-tokens/docs/color.md

 Only use those colors were nessesary, e.g. on functional colors or the primary color.

 ### Inverted
-`Text & icon/Inverted/Standard` & `Text & icon/Inverted/Additional` are the opposite of the `Text & icon/Standard` and `Text & icon/Additional`.
-This means in light mode, where the text is dark, the inverted text colors are light.
-And in the dark mode, were the normal text is light, the inverted text colors are dark.
-This should only be used in special situations, e.g. on `ui/strong` and `ui/extra strong`.
+`Text & icon/Inverted/Standard` & `Text & icon/Inverted/Additional` are the exact opposites of the `Text & icon/Standard` and `Text & icon/Additional`.
+Their actual color depends on the current mode.

+When you are using *light mode* the standard text color is *black*, so the opposite, `Text & icon/Inverted/Standard` is *white*.
+Conversly when you are using *dark mode* the standard text color is *white*, so the opposite, `Text & icon/Inverted/Standard` is *black*.

+When do you need the inverted colors?
+Only in very specific cases.
+For example when you want to put text on top of `ui/strong` and `ui/extra strong`.

 ## Background
 `Background` tokens are used for big background areas on which other components are place.